RationAI/crc_ml-provenance/README.md

 Sample configuration files can be found in `rationai/config/` directory.
 The workflow can be run using the provided Makefile files:

-**Slide conversion**

-This script cuts WSIs into patches, filters them based on the amount of tissue present, labels them, and exports them in a form of HDF5 Index file to disk.

-`make -f Makefile.convert run CONFIG_FILE=rationai/config/prov_converter_config.json`

-**Executing experiments**

-This script uses HDF5 Index file and WSIs to train a model.
-It then exports the predictions on a test set into a new HDF5 file.
-This new HDF5 file is used to evaluate the performance of the model.

-`make -f Makefile.experiment run TRAIN_CONFIG=rationai/config/prov_train_config.json
-TEST_CONFIG=rationai/config/prov_test_config.json
-EVAL_CONFIG=rationai/config/prov_eval_config.json
-EID_PREFIX=PROV`

-alternatively, each experiment can be run individually

-`make -f Makefile.experiment setup train TRAIN_CONFIG=rationai/config/prov_train_config.json EID_PREFIX=PROV-TRAIN`

-Each makefile call creates a new experiment directory `<EID_PREFIX>-<EID_HASH>`, where `EID_PREFIX` can be set during the Makefile call for easier experiment identification, and `EID_HASH` is generated randomly to minimze experiment overwriting.

 ### Slide conversion (xml_annot_patcher.py)

 The preprocessing script prepares the WSIs to be processed by the ML workflow â€“ splits the WSIs into two datasets and partitions each WSI into smaller regions, called patches, which are filtered and labeled.
 This preprocessing script  can process several directories of WSIs using the openslide-python package.
 Each slide is the processed in the following manner: